Anonymous surveys for your patients' inner circle. Get the perspectives that transform treatment.

 Auto-erasure

-Data deleted after 15 days
+Responses deleted 15 days after survey closes

 Encrypted